-The Davidson Board of Commissioners and town staff began discussions on the town's two-year strategic plan in January, 2018 at our annual retreat.
-During February and March, town staff considered the merits of budget requests as revenue projections were calculated.
+The Davidson Board of Commissioners and town staff developed the town's two-year strategic plan in 2018.
+The development of the FY2020 budget actually began in November, 2018.
+During February and March, 2019, town staff considered the merits of budget requests as revenue projections were calculated.
+The Board of Commissioners discussed financial planning at their March Retreat.
 Cost estimates were based on historical trends or actual quotes.
-The proposed budget emerged as expenses were prioritized by needs of the Town and alignment with the Davidson Strategic Plan, this budget was presented at the April 24, 2018 board of commissioners meeting.
-Although the budget was largely built by the April work session, changes will be made after a May public hearing and additional input from the board of commissioners.
-Final approval of the budget is planned for the June board of commissioners meeting.
+The proposed budget emerged as expenses were prioritized by needs of the Town and alignment with the Davidson Strategic Plan, this budget was presented at the May 14, 2019 board of commissioners meeting.
+Although the budget was largely built by the May meeting, changes may be made after a public hearing and additional input from the board of commissioners.
+Final approval of the budget is planned for the June 11 board of commissioners meeting.